Research Roundup · Updated July 2026

 STAT 07

-54% of organizations are actively deploying AI agents — up from 12% in 2024
+53% of organizations are deploying AI agents — and multi-agent orchestration doubled in a single quarter

 STAT 08